When To Retain a Licensed Engineer

 When to retain a Licensed Engineer

 1. When contractors can’t seem to solve the problem after repeated attempts.

-2. If you will require bank financing for the development, purchase or repair of your property or machinery.
+2. If you or your client will require bank financing for the development, purchase or repair of your property or machinery.

 3. If insurability of your property or machinery is imperative to the viability of your project.